The Short Oakland Ghetto Story

 The Short Story of the Town, “Oakland”

-Northern California’s most popular city located in the Bay Area and often referred as “The Town”, Oakland is rich in black history as the urban community of the Town created the likes of the Black Panthers, the country’s first all-black labor unions with the Pullman Porters, and many iconic black figures.
+The Oakland ghetto resides in Northern California’s most popular city located in the Bay Area and often referred as “The Town”.
+Oakland is rich in black history as the urban community of the Town created the likes of the Black Panthers, the country’s first all-black labor unions with the Pullman Porters, and many iconic black figures.

 West Oakland, the historical black community of the Bay Area shows the growth of the black population as the African Americans went from only residing in small sections of West Oakland to becoming the predominant racial group in the city, at least before gentrification began to take over.